 Step #2 – Confirm File Format in Microsoft Word

-As I have mentioned earlier, we are going to use Excel file into Word.
-It is mandatory to set some file format settings under Microsoft Word so that you can use the excel file into it.
-Basically, this step helps to have a smooth conversion between Word and Excel.
+As I mentioned, we will use an Excel file in Word.
+It is mandatory to set some file format settings under Microsoft Word so that you can use the Excel file in it.
+This step helps to have a smooth conversion between Word and Excel.

-- A new options pane will be popped up.
+- A new options pane will pop up.
 Click > Advanced.
-Under Advanced settings, scroll down to the General settings section.
+Under Advanced Settings, scroll down to the General Settings section.

-- Make sure Confirm file format conversion on open is checked and then click OK.
+- Confirm file format conversion on open is checked, and then click OK.
 Please see the screenshot below.

 Step #3 – Set up Labels in a Blank Word Document

-- In a blank word document, Go to > Mailings, select > Start Mail Merge, select > Labels.
+- In a blank Word document, Go to > Mailings, select > Start Mail Merge, and select > Labels.

 - A new pane called Label Options will open up.
 Under that, select Label vendors as Avery US Letter, Product number as 5160 Address Labels.
 Then, click OK.
 See the screenshot below.

-Also, have a look at the button New Label… using it, you can create labels of your own with custom dimensions.
+Also, look at the button New Label… Use it to create your labels with custom dimensions.

-Step #4 – Connect Worksheet to the Labels
+Step #4 – Connect the Worksheet to the Labels

-Now, let us connect the worksheet which actually is containing the labels data to these labels and then print it up.
+Now, let us connect the worksheet containing the label data to these labels and then print it up.

-- Navigate towards the folder where the excel file is stored in Select Data Source pop up window.
+- Navigate towards the folder where the Excel file is stored in the Select Data Source pop-up window.
 Select the file in which the labels are stored and click Open.

 - A new pop up box named Confirm Data Source will appear.
-Click on OK to let the system know that you want to use the data source.
+Click OK to let the system know you want to use the data source.